SparkFun GPS Breakout (ZOE-M8Q and SAM-M8Q) Hookup Guide

 At the opposite side of the board.
 There are two pins labeled SDA and SCL which indicates the I2C data lines.
 Similarly, you can use either of the Qwiic connectors to provide power and utilize I2C.
 The Qwiic ecosystem is made for fast prototyping by removing the need for soldering.
 All you need to do is plug a Qwiic cable into the Qwiic connector and voila!

 This picture highlights the two Qwiic connectors and the I2C header at the bottom of the board.
 The four lower right through holes are the I2C pins.
-Orientation of the board is the two Qwiic connectors on a horizontal plane with the battery at the top left.
+Orientation of the board is the two Qwiic connectors on a horizontal plane with the battery at the top left

 Broken Out Pins

 There are four other pins broken out: Pulse per second PPS, Reset RST, Safeboot SAFE, and finally the interrupt pin INT.
-The first pin PPS outputs pulse trains synchronized with the GPS or UTC time grid.
+The first pin PPS outputs pulse trains synchronized with the GNSS or UTC time grid.
 The signal defaults to once per second but is configurable over a wide range.
 Read the u-blox Receiver Protocol Specification in the Resources tab for more information.
 The reset pin resets the chip.
 The next pin, SAFE is used to start up the IC in safe boot mode.
 The final pin INT can be used to wake the chip from power save mode.

-GPS Capabilities
+GNSS Capabilities

 GNSS GPS and GLONASS GPS GLONASS Galileo